Florence Nightingale David: Early life and education

 David was born on 23 August 1909 in Ivington, near Leominster, England.
 Her parents were Florence Maude and William Richard David who were both Elementary School head teachers.
-David was named after Florence Nightingale, who was a friend of her parents.
+David was named after Florence Nightingale, who was a friend of her parents and a pioneering statistician.

 David was tutored privately by a local parson, beginning at age five.
 By that age she already knew some arithmetic, so she began with algebra.
 Since David already knew English, the parson taught her Latin and Greek.
 At the age of ten, she entered to formal schooling at Colyton Grammar School.
 She studied mainly mathematics for three years, with the aim of becoming an actuary, but at that time the actuarial firms only accepted men.
-She earned a degree in Mathematics from Bedford College for Women in 1931.
+She earned a degree in mathematics from Bedford College for Women in 1931.

 David received a scholarship and continued her studies with Karl Pearson at University College, London, as his research assistant.
 In this function she produced tables for the correlation coefficient.
 When Pearson retired, his son Egon, and Ronald Fisher, took over Karl's duties.
 After Karl Pearson died in 1934, David returned to the Biometrics laboratory to work with Jerzy Neyman, submitting her four most recently published papers as her doctoral (PhD) thesis, and earned a doctorate in 1938.